Privacy-Engineering-CMU/privacy-engineering-cmu.github.io/_posts/2024-02-08-Introduction-to-Privacy-Engineering.md

 ---
 layout: post
-title: Introduction to Privacy Engineering: What It Is? and Why It Matters?
+title: "Introduction to Privacy Engineering: What It Is? and Why It Matters?"
 subtitle: Building Trust in the Digital Age
 tags: [privacy, engineering, privacy-engineering]
 cover-img: /assets/img/privacy-engineering.png